 Keeping Children Safe

-At St. Mary’s Catholic Primary School it is recognised that all staff play a key role in safeguarding pupils and in the prevention of harm, early identification, intervention and support for pupils at risk of significant harm.
+At St. Mary’s Catholic Primary School the safety ans well-being will always be our main priority.
+It is recognised that all staff and adults in school play a key role in safeguarding pupils and in the prevention of harm, early identification, intervention and support for pupils at risk of significant harm.
 We aim to create an environment where children are safe, valued and know that their concerns will be taken seriously.
 The vision, aims and ethos of the school all support the intention that children are safe and secure in our care.

 We follow policies and procedures outlined by Lancashire Safeguarding Children Board to ensure all children are safeguarded.